bhartiy/learnsellacious/pages/36.marketplace/store-page/docs.md

 ![](Screenshot%202020-05-26%20at%206.16.03%20PM.png)
 ![](Screenshot%202020-05-26%20at%206.16.39%20PM.png)

-**7. Store Timings:** Store timings, delivery timing and pickup timing can be enabled on store page. to know more about store timing visit https://www.sellacious.com/documentation-v2#/learn/marketplace/delivery-availability
+**7. Store Timings:** Store timings, delivery timing and pickup timing can be enabled on store page. to know more about store timing visit [Store timings](https://www.sellacious.com/documentation-v2#/learn/marketplace/delivery-availability)

 ![](Screenshot%202020-05-26%20at%206.07.55%20PM.png)